playcanvas/developer.playcanvas.com/content/user-manual/dashboard/assets.md

 By default only Source Assets are shown in dashboard.
 You can use the filter to show and hide Target Assets too.

-When you delete a Source Asset, all Target Assets created by from the Source will be deleted as well.
+When you delete a Source Asset, all Target Assets created from the Source Asset will be deleted as well.